franciscop/polystore/readme.md

 - `.entries(prefix?): [string, any][]`: get a list of all the key-value pairs in the store.
 - `.clear()`: delete ALL of the data in the store, effectively resetting it.
 - `.close()`: (only _some_ stores) ends the connection to the store.
+- `.prefix(prefix): store`: create a new sub-instance of the store where all the keys have this prefix.

 Available stores: